ahornero/clean-login/readme.txt

 2. Preview user
 3. Editor form
 4. Lost password form
-5. Register form with CAPTCHA
+5. Register form with CAPTCHA and Google reCaptcha
 6. Setting access from the dashboard
 7. Setting page from the dashboard
 8. Settings menu